Do we sometimes have really small beagles, the size most

 people classify any beagle 13" or smaller at the shoulder as a mini.

-However, this is a bit misleading because 13" at the shoulder is pretty
+However, this is a bit misleading because 13" at the shoulder is

-average for a beagle.
+probably about average for a beagle.

 Since there is no official definition for the size range of